centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/map-web-manage.md

 ---
 id: map-web-manage
-title: Manage maps in MAP
+title: Managing maps in MAP
 ---

 This topic provides information about how to perform actions on your maps from the Centreon MAP interface.
 You can create two types of map: